NadineAB/VirtualRig/README.md

 VirtualRig: Skeleton embedding resizes and positions the given skeleton to fit inside the character and The character and the embedded skeleton are disconnected until skin attachment specifies how to apply deformations of the skeleton to the character mesh.
 The deformation methods used LBS and some PBD contraints.

-library used in the porject:
+libraries used in the porject:
 - Boost
 - vcglib
 - Qt